berkerol/rock-paper-scissors-lizard-spock/README.md

 Computer chooses its option randomly.

-You can close the dialog with options (first ss) to give up and jump to the statistics (last ss).
+You can close the dialog with options (first screenshot) to give up and jump to the statistics (last screenshot).

 ![options](screenshots/options.bmp)